Realizing temporal graphs from fastest travel times: Algorithms for

 which is impossible.

-In the case when $S_{u,v}$ is longer, we would get even bigger number on the left hand side of \cref{eq:FPT-prf-fUnlabeled}, so we conclude that in all of the above cases, it cannot happen that all fastest paths of length $2$, among vertices in $S{_u,v}$, avoid an edge $f$.
+In the case when $S_{u,v}$ is longer, we would get even bigger number on the left hand side of \cref{eq:FPT-prf-fUnlabeled}, so we conclude that in all of the above cases, it cannot happen that all fastest paths of length $2$, between vertices in $S_{u,v}$, avoid edge $f$.